-- There shall be no communication between different parts of the model through files; - Resolution functions shall always be commutative and associative; - Shared variables (VHDL-93) shall only be used when absolutely necessary.
-It shall then be proven by analysis that the usage is fully deterministic, which should be documented; - Care should be taken when using floating point values, especially conversion to and from floating point values, comparisons between floating point values and events on floating point values.
-Specifically, using pseudo-random test patterns is not portable if the pseudo-random generator is using the Real type; - The Std.TextIO portability limitations shall be avoided, see further section 2.5.
+- There shall be no communication between different parts of the model through files; - Resolution functions shall always be commutative and associative; - Shared variables (VHDL-93) shall only be used after justification and ESA approval before commencing the development.
+It shall then be proven by analysis that the usage is fully deterministic, which shall be documented; - Care should be taken when using floating point values, especially conversion to and from floating point values, comparisons between floating point values and events on floating point values.
+Note that using pseudo-random test patterns is not portable if the pseudo-random generator is using the Real type; - The Std.TextIO portability limitations shall be avoided, see further section 2.5.